Home / Blog / Rent vs. Buy: Making the Right Housing Decision in 2025

 Property Taxes and Insurance (For Buyers)

 Homeowners need to factor in annual property taxes and homeowners insurance.
 The average property tax rate in the U.S. is about 1.1% of the home’s value, but this varies widely by state and locality.
-Additionally, homeowners insurance averages about $2,601 per year, according to data from Insurance.com.
+Additionally, (as of 2024) homeowners insurance averages about $2,601 per year, according to data from Insurance.com.

 Maintenance and Repairs (For Buyers)